s-ol/mmm/root/articles/mmmfs/mmmfs/text$markdown+sidenotes.md

 - Many file-formats specify a specific data-pattern either at the very beginning or very end of a given file.
   On unix systems the `libmagic` database and library of these so-called *magic constants* is commonly used to guess the file-type based on these fragments of data.
-- on UNIX systems, files to be executed are checked by a variety of methods<mmm-link path="../references/linux-exec">
-  </mmm-link> in order to determine which format would fit.
-For example, script files, the "shebang" symbol, `#!`, can
-  be used to specify the program that should parse this file in the first line of the file.
+- on UNIX systems, files to be executed are checked by a variety of methods<mmm-embed path="../references/linux-exec" wrap="sidenote"></mmm-embed> in order to determine which format would fit.
+For example, script files, the "shebang" symbol, `#!`, can be used to specify the program that should parse this file in the first line of the file.

 It should be clear already from this short list that to mainstream operating systems, as well as the applications running on them, the format of a file is almost completely unknown and at best educated guesses can be made.

 Because these various mechanisms are applied at different times by the operating system and applications, it is possible for files to be labelled as or considered as being in different formats at the same time by different components of the system.
 <div class="sidenote" style="margin-top: -5rem;">
 The difference between changing a file extension and converting a file between two formats is commonly unclear to users, see for example <a href="https://askubuntu.com/questions/166602/why-is-it-possible-to-convert-a-file-just-by-renaming-its-extension">